Close

 We think that lunchtime isn't working when the children in KS2 go outside first and then eat afterwards.
 We feel like we aren't getting time to play with our friends and to enjoy lunch.
 We changed the timings of the day so that the children in KS2 go to lunch first before then going outside.

 Please can we sort out the playground rotas so that we have a fair amount of time on the playground equipment and to make sure that football rotas are fair?
-The steering group met and put together a new timetable for the playground, including a rota for the equipment and football.

 Can we have more clubs that are on offer from the teachers?
 The steering group met with their classes to generate club ideas.
 These were shared at a steering group meeting and with staff members so that they could use these to help them choose clubs for the next term.